nelvadas/graalvm-nativeimagebuilder-k8scontroller/README.md

 # GraalVM NativeImage Builder Kubernetes Controller

-Kubernetes Controller that automatically build GraalVM NativeImage apps from github public sources.
+Kubernetes Controller that automatically build GraalVM NativeImage apps from github public sources to Docker Images.

 ## Native Image BuildConfig
 The purpose of the controller is to be able to schedule native image builds for input resources.